The translation of this document is outdated.

 [31 March 2010]

-An animal owner shall ensure that an animal is registered and
+Section 6.
+An animal owner shall ensure that an animal

-passport or vaccination certificate where the animal identity
+identity - animal's passport or vaccination certificate where the

-number is entered - shall be issued and attested by a person
+animal identity number is entered - shall be issued and attested

 [14 April 2005]

-Assistance shall be given to an injured or a sick animal with
+Section 7.
+Assistance shall be given to an injured or a

-the aid of a practising veterinarian when necessary.
+sick animal with the aid of a practising veterinarian when

-(1) An animal, which has been left homeless or without the
+Section 8.
+(1) An animal, which has been left homeless

-care and supervision of an owner (except for a wild animal) shall
+or without the care and supervision of an owner (except for a

 (2) Any person shall without delay inform the local government